echuu/hybrid/README.md

-# hybrid: Hybrid Approximation Algorithm for Mmarginal Likelihood Estimation
+# hybrid: Hybrid Approximation Algorithm for Marginal Likelihood Estimation

 `hybrid` is an R package computing the marginal likelihood based on the hybrid approximation methodology (Chuu et. al., 2021).